isomerpages/psd-publicservice/_faqs/Portal Updates and Features.md

 <p><strong>Can I bookmark the jobs I am interested in?</strong>
 </p>
 <p>In Careers@Gov, you can set up a user profile or log in to your existing
 one to bookmark a job that interests you.
-You should be able to access your previously bookmarked jobs after you log in to the job application portal.</p>
+You should also be able to access your previously bookmarked jobs after you log in to the job application portal.</p>
 <hr>